sishirsubedi/cpp_virusevolution/README.md

-# analysis of virus dna sequence in cpp
+# this is a vritual virus dna sequence analysis concept implemented in cpp

 			 cout << "************************************************************" <<endl<<endl;
 			 cout << "*                     WELCOME TO VIRUS LAB                   *" <<endl<<endl;